openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 15. What does the message "Framework name can not be deduced from the given options.
 Use --framework to choose one of Caffe, TensorFlow, MXNet" mean? <a name="question-15"></a>

-You have run the Model Optimizer without a flag `--framework caffe|tf|mxnet`.
-Model Optimizer tries to deduce the framework by the input model file extension (`.pb` for TensorFlow\*, `.caffemodel` for Caffe\*, `.params` for MXNet\*).
+You have run Model Optimizer without a flag `--framework caffe|tf|mxnet`.
+Model Optimizer tries to deduce the framework by the extension of input model file (`.pb` for TensorFlow, `.caffemodel` for Caffe, `.params` for Apache MXNet).
 Your input model might have a different extension and you need to explicitly set the source framework.
 For example, use `--framework caffe`.

 #### 16. What does the message "Input shape is required to convert MXNet model.
 Please provide it with --input_shape" mean? <a name="question-16"></a>

 Input shape was not provided.
-That is mandatory for converting an MXNet\* model to the Intermediate Representation, because MXNet models do not contain information about input shapes.
-Please, use the `--input_shape` flag to specify it.
-For more information about using the `--input_shape`, refer to the FAQ [#57](#question-57).
+That is mandatory for converting an MXNet model to the OpenVINO Intermediate Representation, because MXNet models do not contain information about input shapes.
+Use the `--input_shape` flag to specify it.
+For more information about using the `--input_shape`, refer to FAQ [#56](#question-56).

 #### 17. What does the message "Both --mean_file and mean_values are specified.
 Specify either mean file or mean values" mean? <a name="question-17"></a>